A Heritage Spanning Three Thousand Years

 1. Cannonau di Sardegna DOC

-Cannonau is also known for its high content of polyphenols and resveratrol, linked by scientific research to the extraordinary longevity of the Ogliastra population — one of the five global Blue Zones.
+Cannonau is also known for its high content of polyphenols and resveratrol, which scientific research has associated with the longevity of the Ogliastra population — one of the world's five Blue Zones.

-Types: Red, Rosé, Dry Liqueur, Sweet Natural Liqueur.
+Types: Red, Rosé, Dry Fortified, Sweet Natural Fortified

 2. Carignano del Sulcis DOC